Exploiting Sensing Signal in ISAC: A NOMA Inspired Scheme: System Model and Problem Formulation

 \subsection{System Model}

-As shown in Fig. \ref{fig:system_model}, a NOMA-inspired ISAC framework is proposed, which consists of a dual-functional $N$-antenna BS, $K$ single-antenna communication users indexed by $\mathcal{K} = \{1,\dots,K\}$, and multiple radar sensing targets.
-For delivering the unicast information symbol $s_k \in \mathbb{C}$ to user $k$ for $\forall k \in \mathcal{K}$ and simultaneously carrying out target sensing, the BS transmits the superimposed communication signals and sensing signal, which is given by
+As shown in Fig. \ref{fig:system_model}, a NOMA-inspired ISAC framework is proposed, which consists of a dual-functional $N$-antenna BS, $K$ single-antenna communication users indexed by $\mathcal{K} = \{1,\dots,K\}$, and multiple sensing targets.
+According to \cite{liu2020beamforming}, to realize the full DoFs of target sensing, the BS transmits the superimposed communication signals and sensing signals, which is given by